 Massachusetts General Hospital recently established four endowed chairs.
-Meet the four investigators whose work and contributions have been recognized through their appointment to these roles and please join us in congratulating them!
+Meet the investigators whose work and contributions have been recognized through their appointment to these roles and please join us in congratulating them!

 Marlene Freeman, MD, associate director of the Mass General Ammon-Pinizzotto Center for Women’s Mental Health and the Department of Psychiatry, was appointed the inaugural incumbent of the Abra Prentice Foundation Endowed Chair in Women’s Mental Health.

 The enduring fund provided by this Chair will allow me to continue to do work that I am passionate about and that ultimately I believe will help and empower large numbers of women and their families.”

 Moussa Mansour, MD, director of the Atrial Fibrillation Program at Mass General, received the inaugural Jeremy Ruskin, MD, and Dan Starks Endowed Chair in Cardiology.

-Dan Starks is a visionary and his strategies in the companies that he lead resulted in the development of new technologies that saved the lives of millions of people.
+Dan Starks is a visionary and his strategies in the companies that he led resulted in the development of new technologies that saved the lives of millions of people.
 Being named to a chair that holds the names of these two individuals is a great honor.”